sohsatoh/Apple-Music-Importer/README.md

 # Apple Music Importer

-Apple Music Importer is a tool to import local music files into Apple Music.
-This tool reads the metadata of music files and searches for corresponding tracks using the Apple Music API.
+Apple Music Importer is a tool designed to import music from multiple sources, including local files and Spotify playlists, into Apple Music.
+By analyzing metadata from various sources, it searches for matching tracks via the Apple Music API, providing an efficient way to integrate your music collection.

 ## Disclaimer

-This tool was created for personal use and is not officially supported.
-There are no guarantees regarding its functionality, and the author assumes no responsibility for any issues or damages that may arise from its use.
-Use it at your own risk.
+This tool was developed for personal use and is not officially supported.
+Functionality is not guaranteed, and the author assumes no responsibility for any issues or damages resulting from its use.
+Use it at your own discretion.

-Additionally, the code was written out of necessity, so it may not be the most readable.
-If time permits, I might refactor it on a whim, but for now, expect it to be somewhat messy.
+The code was written primarily out of necessity and may not be the most polished.
+Future refactoring may occur, but for now, expect a somewhat unrefined implementation.

 ## Installation

-To use this tool, you need Python 3.7 or higher.
-Follow the steps below to install it.
+To use Apple Music Importer, you need Python 3.7 or higher.
+Follow the steps below to install:

 ```sh
 git clone https://github.com/sohsatoh/Apple-Music-Importer.git